Azure/cortana-intelligence-quality-assurance/Technical Deployment Guide/README.md

 This tutorial will require:

- - An Azure subscription, which will be used to deoploy the IoT suite project (a [one-month free trial](https://azure.microsoft.com/en-us/pricing/free-trial/) is available for new users)
+ - An Azure subscription, which will be used to deoploy the project (a [one-month free trial](https://azure.microsoft.com/en-us/pricing/free-trial/) is available for new users)